tlu0044/plant-animal-nutrition-comparative-analysis/README.md

 ## Key Findings

 * **Protein Concentration:** Animal-based foods yield nearly 7x the median protein content of plant-based sources (16.60g vs 2.41g).
-* **Iron Density Paradox:** Per 100kcal, plant-based foods exhibit a 10x higher median Iron density than animal products (1.18mg vs 0.11mg).
+* **Iron Density:** Per 100kcal, plant-based foods exhibit a 10x higher median Iron density than animal products (1.18mg vs 0.11mg).
-* **The B12 Gap:** Vitamin B12 is absent in 98.6% of plant-based samples, only in fortified soy products.
+* **The B12 Absence:** Vitamin B12 is absent in 98.6% of plant-based samples, only in fortified soy products.
-* **Caloric Architecture:** 90% of animal-based calories are derived from protein and lipids, while plant-based calories are primarily carbohydrate-driven (59%) are high in dietary fiber.
+* **Caloric Values:** 90% of animal-based calories are derived from protein and lipids, while plant-based calories are primarily carbohydrate-driven (59%) are high in dietary fiber.

 ## Tech Stack & Methodology